wurli/tidyverse-dev-bot/news-files-annotated/crayon.md

 !begin-bullets-3!

+-   !begin-bullet!
--   Better ANSI support detection if there is an active `sink()`.
+    Better ANSI support detection if there is an active `sink()`.

+    !end-bullet!
+-   !begin-bullet!
--   Support ANSI markup in RStudio jobs.
+    Support ANSI markup in RStudio jobs.

+    !end-bullet!

 !end-bullets-3!